Kyle1993/play_flappybird_by_RL/README.md

 ```

 ## Disclaimer
-this work use the game env in the repo [yenchenlin/DeepLearningFlappyBird](https://github.com/yenchenlin/DeepLearningFlappyBird)
+this work use the basic game env in the repo [yenchenlin/DeepLearningFlappyBird](https://github.com/yenchenlin/DeepLearningFlappyBird)